joast/ruby-filemagic/README.md

 | `MAGIC_PARAM_ELF_SHSIZE_MAX` | Maximum ELF section size to process.
 Default is 134,217,728. |

-### Methods
+## Methods

 `file(filename)`
-:   Returns a textual description of the contents of the filename argument `buffer(string)`
+: Returns a textual description of the contents of the filename argument

+`buffer(string)`
-:   Returns a textual description of the contents of the string argument `check(filename)`
+: Returns a textual description of the contents of the string argument

+`check(filename)`
-:   Checks the validity of entries in the database file passed in as filename `compile(filename)`
+: Checks the validity of entries in the database file passed in as filename

+`compile(filename)`
-:   Compiles the database file passed in as filename `load(filename)`
+: Compiles the database file passed in as filename

+`load(filename)`
-:   Loads the database file passed in as filename `close()`
+: Loads the database file passed in as filename

+`close()`
-:   Closes the magic database and frees any memory allocated
+: Closes the magic database and frees any allocated memory

-### Synopsis
+## Synopsis

 ```ruby
 require 'filemagic'